eliblocks/sumit-interview/README.md

 The features are summarized here:

 - [ ] Users can create and account, specifying the type from the list, and a full name
-  - [ ] Email is sent to admin account upon creation
+  - [ ] Email is sent to some email address once created
 - [ ] Users can view a single account
 - [ ] Users can view a list of accounts
   - [ ] The list can be filtered by account type